Listen to the Podcast of This Story

 Passengers and crew struggled to grasp onto any limb within reach.
 Hypothermia made it impossible for most to hang on for very long.
 Some tied themselves to branches using any means available - handkerchiefs, suspenders, belts, and cravats.
 Mothers bound themselves to their sons and daughters and then to branches to prevent them from falling into the river.
 Men, women and children hung in the trees like strange, human fruit waiting for rescue until - one by one - many died in place or dropped into the frigid depths.

-Upon hearing word of the fire, local residents aided in the rescue.
+Upon hearing word of the fire, local residents ran to the rescue.
 Many accepted these distressed strangers into their home without question or hesitation.
 Another steamer, Magnolia, retrieved those poor souls who had chosen to take their chances in the water.

 Charles McKay, who was writing about his tour for a newspaper back in England, reported that 28 of those who took refuge in the trees perished.
 The actual number of deaths, on and off the ship, varies according to source.
 Some say 33 died in total.
 Others put the figure in the 40s - although this is unlikely considering the number of people on board compared to the number of survivors.
 Several bodies were simply never found.